Cure Kids latest grants

 Wheeze is among the most common causes of hospital admission in young children in New Zealand.
 This study will include 2,268 children from 42 hospitals in New Zealand and Australia to evaluate the safety and effectiveness of an oral bacterial lysate for reducing hospitalisation due to wheeze-associated hospitalisation in children aged1-6 years with recurrent wheeze.
 Find out more.

-–Professor Cameron Grant, University of Otago
+–Professor Cameron Grant, University of Auckland

 A follow-up to a trial of different feeding strategies for babies born at moderate-to-late pre-term gestation.